Ann-Anahit/p5-advanced-frontend/README.md

 - A huge thank you to Tristan for his patience and belief in me and of course to my family—Tati, Sedul, and my parents and friends - who have always stood by my side.

 - And last but not least, I wanna quote Snoop Dogg here and thank myself:
-“Last but not least, I wanna thank me.
+“...
 I wanna thank me for believing in me.
 I wanna thank me for doing all this hard work...”

 [Back to top](<#content>)